sanctuary Guidelines

 What are your hours?

-How do I visit Meditation Mount?
+How may I come to Meditation Mount?

 What happens when I arrive?